How To Know When To Take Your Pet To The Vet

 To wrap up, we'd like to remind pet parents to schedule at least one annual veterinary appointment for a wellness exam, as well as an appointment for dental cleaning yearly.
 Beyond that, give us a call if something doesn’t seem right with your furry friend, or if you notice any of the above symptoms.

 Sploot Veterinary Care is a go-to provider of primary and urgent care.
-We offer daily appointment availability, from 10 am to 10 pm, so that we can be here for pet parents when our help is needed the most.
+We offer daily appointment availability (including holidays) and extended vet clinic hours, so that we can be here for pet parents when our help is needed the most.
 Feel free to book an appointment online or through the Sploot Vets app.

 Till next time, we're with you every pounce of the way!